Khishige1/Khishige1/README.md

 ### 👨‍💻: About Me :
 A software engineer with a strong background in frontend development.

-- :telescope: Studying at a science and technology school.
+- :telescope: Studying at Mongolian University of Science and Technology.

-- :book: Studied Pinecone academy
+- :book: Studied at Pinecone academy.

 - :zap: Currently working at a startup company.